Inverurie: History

 The House of Aquahorthies is at Burnhervie on the edge of Inverurie, built around 1797.
-The house served as a Catholic seminary until 1829 and since then has been a private family home.
+The house served as a clandestine major seminary until after Catholic Emancipation in 1829, and since then it has been a private family home.

-During the Second World War, German planes would have been seen several times, due to the bombing of the nearby city of Aberdeen but Inverurie itself was not bombed.
+During the Second World War, Luftwaffe planes would have been seen several times, during the Blitz against the nearby city of Aberdeen, but Inverurie itself was not bombed.

 The Inverurie Locomotive Works, which closed in 1969, led to a modest increase in size and prosperity, but much of the growth came from the "Oil boom" in 1970s.

+International Paper had a paper mill at Thainstone, which closed in March 2009.